ohjay/chickensong/README.md

 by Mor et al., which trains and uses a single WaveNet encoder in tandem with multiple WaveNet decoders, with one decoder for each "style" of audio.
-The encoder takes raw audio and embeds it in a latent space, and each decoder takes the latent code and recreates the audio in the style of whatever it was trained on.
+The encoder takes raw audio and embeds it in a latent space, and each decoder takes the latent embedding and recreates the audio in the style of whatever it was trained on.
-The authors provide code [here](https://github.com/facebookresearch/music-translation).
+The authors provide code for their project [here](https://github.com/facebookresearch/music-translation).

 I would train a decoder on chicken noises, which I should be able to obtain from Google's AudioSet dataset.
-AudioSet indicates clips from YouTube videos containing sounds of different categories.
-By chance, one of those categories happens to be
+AudioSet indicates clips from YouTube videos containing sounds corresponding to different categories.
+Conveniently, one of those categories happens to be "[chickens](https://research.google.com/audioset/dataset/chicken_rooster.html)/[roosters](https://research.google.com/audioset/ontology/chicken_rooster.html)."
-"[chickens](https://research.google.com/audioset/dataset/chicken_rooster.html)/[roosters](https://research.google.com/audioset/ontology/chicken_rooster.html)."
 I may use [MusicNet](https://homes.cs.washington.edu/~thickstn/musicnet.html) as an additional source of audio for training.

-Ultimately, my goal is to emulate the sounds of chickens and compose them in a way that is somewhat melodic to the human ear.
+Ultimately, my goal is to emulate the sounds of chickens and compose them in a way that is at least somewhat melodic to the human ear.
 Since most people probably do not consider "chickensong" melodic, I see this as a challenging and worthy goal.

 ## Model/Data